Case Study · UX/UI & Product Design

 Mapping the full journey

 Before designing any screens, I mapped the complete user flow for both tenants and hosts, covering every decision point from first login through verification, application and payment.
 This became the source of truth for prioritising which screens to design first.
+The flow also fixed three rules the rest of the product had to honour: browsing stays open without an account; verification becomes mandatory at the point of applying or listing; a verified profile is reusable across applications.

 User flow